 Hi there!
 My name is Tasha – Also known as The Clean Eating Mama.
 Welcome to my clean eating and living blog!
-I live in the beautiful Pacific North West and am lucky enough to call Seattle my home.
+I live in the beautiful Pacific North West and spend my days enjoying all that it has to offer!

 What is clean eating you ask?

 The definition for clean eating differs from person to person.
 To me, eating clean means eating as close to Earth and nature as possible.
 If it’s not natural then chances are we should not be eating it.

 My blog is important to me because nutrition and health is important to me.
 Education and awareness are essential and my goal is to bring these two together to help today’s society.
 Today’s diet is overloaded with the word “convenience”.
 Fast food, take out, pre-packaged items… now don’t get me wrong.
 As a mom I am all for convenience.
 Especially if it makes my life easier!
 But understanding the good and bad of this equation is crucial.

 I would be lying to say that I have never struggled with my weight or self image.
 I was over weight as a child; always being made fun of at school and I remember going on my first “diet” when I was 12.
 At age 12 a child should not be worrying about his or her weight.
 They should be playing with friends, wind blowing through their hair and not have a care in the world!
 The summer of 7th grade I did something about my image.
 I wanted boys to like me, I wanted to wear cute clothes, I wanted to be “cool”.
 I started to do crunches and push ups in my bedroom at night and watched what I ate.
 I started 7th grade a new person.
 I had confidence, friends and boys started to look at me!
 It was great!